 A \textit{policy} in an MDP defines which actions are taken when acting in the MDP.
 In the following, we will only consider \textit{stationary} policies $\pi:\sS\to \sA$ that pick in each state $s$ a fixed action $\pi(s)$.
 For the average reward criterion we will consider, it is sufficient to consider stationary policies (cf.~Section~\ref{sec:goal} below).

-\subsubsection{Assumptions and the Diameter}
+\subsection{Assumptions and the Diameter}

-In order to allow the agent to learn, we make further assumptions about the underlying MDP.
+To allow the agent to learn, we make further assumptions about the underlying MDP.
 First, with unbounded rewards it is difficult to learn (as it is easy to miss out a single arbitrarily large reward at some step), so we assume bounded rewards.
 Renormalizing, in the following we make the assumption that all rewards are contained in the unit interval $[0,1]$.

 Further, we assume that it is always possible to recover when taking a wrong action once.
-This is possible, if the MDP is \textit{communicating}, that is, any state is reachable from any other state with positive probability when selecting a suitable policy.
+This is possible if the MDP is \textit{communicating}, i.e., any state is reachable from any other state with positive probability when selecting a suitable policy.
 That is, given a communicating MDP and two states $s,s'$ there is always a policy $\pi$ such that the expected number of steps $T_\pi(s,s')$ that an agent executing policy $\pi$ needs to reach state $s'$ when starting in state~$s$ is finite.
-A related parameter we will use in the following is the \textit{diameter} of the MDP that measures the maximal distance between any two states in a communicating MDP.
+Next, we introduce the diameter of the MDP, a related parameter we will use in the following that measures the maximal distance between any two states in a communicating MDP.

 \begin{defn} The diameter $D$ in a communicating MDP $M$ is defined as

 \end{defn}